uplift-delivery/katas/countries/readme.md

 ---

+### Responsive Design

+**As a** person on the go, **I want** the UI to adapt to my device, **so that** it’s always easy to use.

+- Use flexible layout techniques (grid, flexbox).
+- Avoid fixed widths or pixel-specific sizing.

+## ✨ ✨ Optional Enhancements ✨ ✨
+If you find yourself with extra time or inspiration, feel free to extend your solution with any of the ideas below.
+These are completely optional and not expected — no worries at all if you choose to skip them!

 ### Favorites

 **As a** user, **I want** to favorite countries I care about, **so that** I can quickly revisit them later.